riadeb/academic-web/content/post/a-multi-choice-knapsack-problem-solver/index.md

 close to the antenna will enjoy for example a higher data rate than a user far away.
 A wireless packet scheduler is thus responsible to allocated channels to users and to divide the total power budget of the antenna among the available channels.
-The goal of this project is to design optimal packet schedulers in this context.

 # Problem formulation